Anushka15-web/RiseAble/README.md

 # RiseAble
-Rise above, embrace your ability, and let nothing hold you back.
+Break barriers, unlock your potential, and rise fearlessly.
 ---
 ## Overview